TahaNabavi/typefetch/README.md

 # TypeFetch

 TypeFetch is a type-safe client for working with APIs, built with TypeScript and Zod.
-This project allows you to define API contracts and safely use types, while also supporting middlewares, error handling, and response transformation.
+This project allows you to define API contracts and safely use types, while also supporting middlewares, error handling, response transformation, mock data, and response wrappers.

 ---